At NHTI, students must use this three step process to access Disabilities Services:

 - Faculty office hours;

 - Academic Coaching with Disabilities Services Staff;

-- Learning Center activities such as: Writing Center, Study Skills and Reading Center, Math Lab, Computer Lab, Request for Tutor and Biological Sciences Tutoring;
+- Academic Center for Excellence (ACE) activities such as: Writing Center, Study Skills and Reading Center, Math Lab, Computer Lab, Request for Tutor and Biological Sciences Tutoring;

 You are responsible for informing your faculty in those classes in which you wish to use your RAP.
 If so, you must meet with your faculty, provide a copy of your RAP and briefly discuss the contents.
 We advise you to take an active part in your learning and use available resources.
 Stay in contact with Disabilities Services, use your reasonable accommodation plan, participate in academic coaching and use assistive technology.